jiroblea/Self-Taught-Programmer-Book/README.md

 # Self-Taught-Programmer-Book
-Contain scripts created from the challenges of the book "The Self-Taught Programmer" by Cory Althoff.
+Contain scripts created from the challenges / exercises of the book "The Self-Taught Programmer" by Cory Althoff.